 The Black Country is synonymous with heavy industry, and in particular chain-making, local companies made chains for the anchors of some of the world’s most famous ships, including the Titanic, and a chain appears on the Black Country flag…

-– it was clear that everyone who attended believed that concreting over Lion Farm fields would be ‘a Titanic mistake’.
+– it was clear that everyone who attended the meeting believed that concreting over Lion Farm fields would be ‘a Titanic mistake’.

 At 6:30pm, Wed 27th June 2018, in Newbury Lane, meeting just outside the Post Office (Post Code: B69 1HE),

 – we invited local residents (and anyone passionate about saving them)

 – to form a HUMAN CHAIN across the entrance to Lion Farm Playing Fields.